Heavy ion fusion

 A major meeting in 1976 led to the rapid uptake of the concept through the late 1970s and early 1980s.
 In the late 1970s, heavy ion fusion (HIF) was described as "the conservative approach" to a working fusion reactor.
 In the early 1970s, definitive studies showed that inerital fusion chambers can avoid the damage of chamber materials by high energy neutrons from the deuterium-tritium reaction.

 Lawrence Livermore National Laboratory (LLNL) confirmed with the 8-yr HYLIFE study (1977-85) that inertial fusion chambers can, because of the neutron protection from injected lithium, be built with "common steels."
 HYLIFE's highly desirable conclusion required that each pellet yield the energy equivalent of a ton of high explosives, 4 GJ, or more.

 Results from the NOVA laser at LLNL in the late 1980s and early 1990s indicated that a laser would not be able to ignite such a large energy release.
 Livermore conceived an innovative pattern of jets to create the thick liquid wall to work with smaller fusion yields and higher repetition rates, upending HYLIFE's clean design by substituting FLIBE for pure lithium in the 1992-94 HYLIFE-II design [citation].

 Since that time, in spite of continued interest, no large-scale experimental device using the approach has been built.
 It has the disadvantage that accelerators with the required energies can only be built in a large size, on the order of kilometres, which makes it difficult to test with low-cost systems.
 In contrast, even small lasers can reach the desired conditions, which is why they remain the focus of the ICF approach.

 Confidence in ion acclerator system design has historically seen multiple occasions where large, new machines use innovations to increase performance parameters by factors of ten.
-For this reason, large new machines can be built based on the precedents that reduced new ideas to practice in industrial as well as research accelerator sytems.
+For this reason, large new machines can be built based on the precedents that reduced new ideas to practice in industrial as well as research accelerator systems.